rootasjey/kwotes/README.md

 If you still have doubts, you can always open an issue here or send us an email through the app.

 > Whenever you're down, look up.
-It'll make your realize just how big and beautiful the world is. — **Emma Green** — Away
+It'll make your realize just how big and beautiful the world is.<br/> — **Emma Green** — Away

 # Sustainability